aphanotus/bread/panettone.md

 ![](https://i.imgur.com/u0plbkI.jpg)

 A traditional Italian bread from Christmas, although everyone loves this bread year round.
 It works for breakfast or as a dessert.
 Goes well with cream cheese or butter.

+This recipe has evolved with influences from [the brown-eyed baker](https://www.browneyedbaker.com/panettone-recipe/), and [Sally Vargas](https://www.simplyrecipes.com/recipes/panettone/).

-Modified from the recipe by [the brown-eyed baker](https://www.browneyedbaker.com/panettone-recipe/).
-Doing this right takes 3 days, so plan ahead!
+Doing this right takes several days, so plan ahead!

 ### Ingredients

-- 1 cup dried fruit, such as golden and regular raisins, dates, or dried apricots
-- 0.5 cup golden rum
-- 2/3 cup (100 g) candied orange peel
-- 3.75 cups (468.75 g) all-purpose flour
+- 450 g all-purpose flour
-- 2/3 cup (133.33 g) granulated sugar
+- 64 g sugar (14.2%)
-- 1/2 tsp active dry yeast
+- 1 tsp yeast
-- 1/2 tsp salt
+- 0.75 tsp salt
-- zest of half a medium lemon
-- 1/2 tsp vanilla extract
+- 0.5 tsp vanilla extract
-- 3 eggs, at room temperature
+- 5  egg yolks
+- 75 g milk (16.7%)
-- 2/3 cup (166.67 ml) tepid water
+- 115 g water (25.6%)
-- 1 tablespoon honey
+- 92 g honey (20.4%)
-- 10.5 Tbsp unsalted butter, softened
+- 144 g unsalted butter, softened (32.0%)
-- 1 Tbsp unsalted butter, melted
 - 1 Tbsp unsalted butter, chilled
+- zest of 1 orange
+- 144 g dried fruit, such as golden and regular raisins, currants, dates, or dried apricots (32.0%)
+- 0.5 cup golden rum to soak the dried fruit
+- 75 g candied orange peel (16.7%)
+- 40 g slivered almonds (8.9%)

 ### Preparation

-#### Day 1: Fruit
+#### Soak the fruit (Day 1)

 - [ ] In a small bowl, combine the dried fruit with the rum and a few Tbsp hot water.
 Soak at room temperature, stirring occasionally, overnight or until raisins are plump and most of the liquid has been absorbed.
-- [ ] Clean and cut orange peel into strips about 2 cm by 3 mm.
-(A [channel knife](https://www.youtube.com/watch?v=eYtUR4zZMdk) makes this easy!)
+- [ ] Wash and cut orange peel into long thin strips (about 2 cm by 3 mm).
+A [channel knife](https://www.youtube.com/watch?v=eYtUR4zZMdk) makes this easy!
 Boil them in a saturated sugar solution until they become soft and translucent ([candied citron](https://www.aspicyperspective.com/the-easiest-candied-orange-peel-recipe/)).

-> Most of the candied citron should go into the bread, but save some attractive peices to decorate the top of the loaf after baking.

-#### Day 2: Prove
+#### Start the *biga* (Day 1)

+- [ ] In a stand-mixer bowl, add the yeast to the warm water (115 g).
+- [ ] Wait 10 minutes, then mix in 100 g flour.
-- [ ] Combine the dry ingredients: flour, sugar, yeast, salt, and lemon zest.
+- [ ] Cover and let rise overnight (10-16 hours).

+#### Prep the dough (Day 2)

+- [ ] Set the stand mixer on medium speed with the mixing paddle, and add the egg yolks one at a time, until each is incorporated.

-- [ ] In another bowl, whisk together the eggs, tepid water, vanilla extract and honey.
+- [ ] Continue at medium speed and add the orange zest, sugar, honey, and vanilla.

+- [ ] Reduce to low speed and gradually add about half of the remaining flour (175 g) until blended.
+You may need to scrape the sides of the bowl.
+The dough should be very soft and stretchy.
+On low speed, gradually add the remaining flour until it is incorporated.

-- [ ] Mix the egg mixture into the flour mixture.
+- [ ] Let the dough stand for 15-25 minutes for autolysis.

-- [ ] Add the softened butter, a few tablespoons at a time, mixing thoroughly before adding more.
+- [ ] Add the salt.

-- [ ] Mix until the dough is smooth and elastic.
+- [ ] Switch to the dough hook.
+Knead on low speed for 8 minutes, or until the dough is very smooth and elastic.
+Stop 2 or 3 times to push down any dough that creeps up on the dough hook.

+- [ ] With the mixer on low speed, gradually add the butter, a few tablespoons at a time, until it is incorporated.
+Continue to mix with the dough hook for 3 minutes until the dough is silky and shiny.

+  If it still seems extremely sticky, gradually add from 1 to 4 tablespoons additional flour.
+The dough should be very soft and still sticky and will just barely pull away from the sides of the bowl, but not the bottom.

+- [ ] Cover and proof.
+Use a relatively low room temperature for several hours or refrigerate for up to 2 days.

+#### Bake the Panettone (Day 2 or 3)

-- [ ] Decant the rum from the dried fruit and stir the fruit together with the candied citron and 1 Tbsp of melted butter.
-Stir this mixture into the dough.
+- [ ] Decant the rum from the soaked fruit.

 > The fruit-infused rum is delicious!
 It will have a flavor like port.

-- [ ] Place the dough in a large, covered bowl to rise overnight (8-12 hours).
-It should nearly tripled in volume.

-#### Day 3: Bake

-- [ ] After the first rise, turn the dough out onto a work surface and gently shape it into a round loaf.
+- [ ] Turn the dough out onto a floured workspace and roll it into a flat rectangle.
+Spread the drained fruit and the almonds evenly over the dough.
-- [ ] Transfer to a large spring-form pan.
-Using cooking spray or line the pan with parchment paper.
+- [ ] With a rolling pin, roll forcefully over the fruit and nuts to embed them into the dough.
+- [ ] Fold the long sides of the fruit-covered dough into thirds (like a letter).
+You will end up with a rectangle.
+Then fold the bottom half of the rectangle to meet the top to form a square.
+Pat the square to a thickness of about 4 cm.
+Bring the corners into the center to form a ball, and pinch the loose ends together.
+Cup your hands around the dough to round the ball.
-- [ ] Cover with plastic or a damp  towel and let the dough rise again in a warm place.
-The dough will not rise much in the oven, so look for it to have its final shape, rising just above the top of the mold.
-This may take 3 to 5 hours.
+- [ ] Place the dough with the seam-side down inside the panettone mold (or use a well-greased spring-form pan).
+Cover and let it rise in a warm place for 60 to 90 minutes, or until the dough reaches the top edge of the mold.
+- [ ] About 30 minutes before the panettone is ready to be baked, set a rack in the lower third of the oven and preheat the oven to 375°F.
-- [ ] If desired, score the surface of the loaf, and place the chilled tablespoon of butter in the center of the mark.
+- [ ] When the dough has risen, use a sharp, serrated knife to score the surface with a shallow cross from edge to edge.
+Place a cold 1 Tbsp pat of butter in the center of the dough.
-- [ ] Bake at 360˚F for 75 to 90 minutes.
-Check bread at about 40 minutes and cover loosely with aluminum foil to prevent over-browning of the top.

-> We have struggled to optimize the baking time and temperature.
-The [orginal recipe](https://www.browneyedbaker.com/panettone-recipe/) calls for 60-75 min at 370˚F, but we find this leaves the interior uncooked.
-The good news is that this recipe is pretty forgiving.

-- [ ] Turn the bread out on a rack to cool.
+- [ ] Turn the oven down to 325°F. Bake for 30 minutes.
+Then place a piece of foil loosely over the top to keep it from browning too much.
+Continue to bake for 40 to 45 minutes, or until golden brown and a thermometer registers 195°F.
+- [ ] Allow it to cool upside-down.
+If using a panettone paper mold, just skewer the loaf and suspend it in large pot.
+If using a spring-loaf pan, stack the edges of the pan on other objects and allow the panettone to cool while hanging.